postgres-ai/docs/docs/database-lab/config-reference.md

 - `url` (string, optional, default: "https://postgres.ai/api/general") - Platform API URL
 - `accessToken` (string, required) - the token for authorization in Platform API.
 This token can be obtained on the Postgres.ai Console
 - `enablePersonalTokens` (boolean, optional, default: false) - enables authorization with personal tokens of the organization's members

+## Section `observer`: CI Observer configuration
+- `replacementRules` (key-value, optional) - set up rules based on regular expressions (a pair of values `"regexp":"replace"`; to check syntax, use [this document](https://github.com/google/re2/wiki/Syntax )) for Postgres logs that will be sent to the Platform when running Observed Sessions; this helps ensure that sensitive data is masked properly and it doesn't leave the origin
+Replacement rules applies to the following log fields: `message`, `detail`, `hint`, `internal_query`, `query`